L00P3R93/sosha/README.md

-# sosha
+# Project Documentation
- A MERN Social media website
+A MERN Social media website built using the MERN Stack.